Dondo, Angola

 Dondo is a town, with a population of 64,643 (2014), and a commune in the municipality of Cambambe, province of Cuanza Norte, Angola.

 Namesakes

 There are several towns with this name.
 This is the one which is a branch terminus on the northern Luanda Railways.
 The namesakes are in Huila Province, Uíge Province and Huambo Province.
+There is also a town called Dondo in Mozambique.